argriffing/bigkmeans/README.md

 Presumably all of these dependencies exist for most operating systems.

-optional packages for advanced usage
+optional packages required for advanced usage
 ------------------------------------

 Running kmeans on a long sequence of observations